 Some child safety seats have two rigid or webbing mounted attachments that connect to two anchors at certain seating positions in your vehicle.

 This type of child seat eliminates the need to use safety belts to attach the child seat.
 For forward-facing child seats, the tether strap must also be attached to the proper tether anchor.
 See Attaching safety seats with tether straps in this chapter.

-Your vehicle is equipped with LATCH anchors for child seat installation at the following seating positions (LATCH is not available on F150 Regular cab):
+Your vehicle is equipped with LATCH anchors for child seat installation at the following seating positions: